Kurt-Blair/Library/README.md

 Year

-To apply late fees, implement a method getLateFees that takes the number of late days as an input.
-The implementation differs based on the type of the item:
+To apply late fees a method called getLateFees was implemented to take the number of late days as an input and gives the rental cost which differs based on the type of the item:

 Item: no implementation, since an item has to be either a device or a book.